Bewitched Local Homes Bring Frights and Delights

 “After years and years of watching horror films, he really took it by the horns,” Christine Droney said of Ryan.

 The family recruited high school volunteers, as well as friends, to act in the haunted house alongside them.
-The Rockwoods, who live just a couple doors down, plan to play feature roles.
+The Rockwoods, who live just a couple doors down, played feature roles.

 That’s part of what Christine loves about the season.